Cotecna-Inspection/cotecna-material/projects/cm/README.md

 Note that the `BannerComponent` is a dumb component, meaning that it does not perform any action whenever one of its buttons are clicked.
 Instead, it notifies you.
 Also keep in mind that **the `BannerComponent` does not hide itself, you will have to hide it with the `show` input property after receiving one of the output events.**

-#### Banner Demo
-Check the [demo code](https://github.com/nereolopez/nereo-material-demo/tree/master/src/app/banner-demo) to see how to use the component and the [demo page](https://nereo-material-demo.firebaseapp.com/banner) to see how it looks like.

 ### Contextual Toolbar
 This component is what is referred to as the [Contextual Action Bar](https://material.io/design/components/app-bars-top.html#usage) in Material Design docs.
 See the image below to understand it easily: